blond/ho-iter/README.md

 Returns an Iterator, that traverses iterators evenly.

-This is reminiscent of the traverses of several arrays.
+This is reminiscent of the traversing of several arrays

 **Example:**